Alexander Hamilton: Slavery

 Hamilton is not known to have ever owned slaves, although members of his family did.
 At the time of her death, Hamilton's mother owned two slaves and wrote a will leaving them to her sons.
 Due to their illegitimacy, however, Hamilton and his brother were held ineligible to inherit her property and never took ownership of the slaves.
 As a youth in Saint Croix, Hamilton later worked for a company that traded slaves as well as sugar and other staples of the Transatlantic economy.
-Historians have discussed whether Hamilton personally owned slaves later in life.
+Historians have discussed with various levels of rigor whether Hamilton personally owned slaves later in life, with no definitive evidence ever surfacing.

-Ron Chernow, in his 2004 biography of Hamilton, argued that, while there is "no definite proof" that Hamilton personally owned slaves, "oblique hints" in Hamilton's papers suggest "he and Eliza may have owned one or two household slaves."
-Hamilton handled slave transactions as the legal representative of his own family members, and his grandson, Allan McLane Hamilton, interpreted some of these journal entries as being purchases for himself.
+Ron Chernow in his 2004 biography of Hamilton acknowledged that, while there is "no definite proof" that Hamilton personally owned slaves, "oblique hints" in Hamilton's papers allow the possibility that "he and Eliza may have owned one or two household slaves."
+Hamilton handled slave transactions as the legal representative of his own family members, and his grandson Allan McLane Hamilton, born 40 years after Hamilton's death, interpreted some of these journal entries as being purchases for himself.
 In 1840, however, his son John maintained that his father "never owned a slave; but on the contrary, having learned that a domestic whom he had hired was about to be sold by her master, he immediately purchased her freedom."